ilya-maltsev/mysqlldap/README.md

 # mysqlldap
-Script for auth for mysql through openldap
+Script for auth for mysql through mysql-proxy & openldap